II. Extension and Developmental Schemes for improvement of yield & quality tobacco:

 a.
 Pheromone and Yellow Sticky traps:

-Board facilitated supply of Pheromone Traps and Yellow Sticky Traps to tobacco growers for monitoring pest population in tobacco fields and extended subsidies on traps.
+Board facilitated the supply of 21,753 Pheromone Traps to 1120 growers and 16,947 Yellow Sticky Traps to 1148 growers for monitoring pest population in tobacco fields and extended 50% subsidy both in Andhra Pradesh and Karnataka.

 b.
 Bio Pesticides:

-Bio pesticides were supplied to licensed FCV tobacco growers in collaboration with NIPHM, Hyderabad, so as to prevent incidence of soil borne diseases and thereby reduce the use of chemical pesticides.
+Bio pesticides were supplied to the licensed FCV tobacco growers by procuring from NIPHM, Hyderabad, so as to prevent the incidence of soil borne diseases and which would reduce the use of chemical pesticides.

-During 2020-21 crop season, 1176 lts of Bio pesticides were supplied to 1062 growers in Karnataka and 4734 lts of bio pesticides were supplied to 1352 growers in NLS region by extending a subsidy of 50% to SC/ST growers and 30% to other category growers.
+During 2022-23 crop season, 1428 lts of Bio pesticides were supplied to 1426 growers in Karnataka and 5159 lts of bio pesticides were supplied to 1239 growers in NLS region by extending a subsidy of 50% to all category growers.

 Sorghum and Bajra sown as Border crop in 4 rows around tobacco crop acts as a guard crop from whitefly attack and acts as a refuge for parasites and predators.

-During 2020-21 crop season, Board procured 1899 kgs of Bajra seed and 198 kgs of Jowar seeds from the Karnataka State Seed Corporation, Government of Karnataka and supplied to 925 growers of KLS region at free of cost.
+During 2022-23 crop season, Board procured 1062 kgs of Bajra seed and 852 kgs of Jowar seeds from the Karnataka State Seed Corporation (KSSC Ltd), Government of Karnataka and supplied to growers of KLS region at free of cost.

 iv.
 Energy Conservation measures:

-Conservation of fuel wood usage can be achieved by Energy Conservation measures like barn roof insulation with glass wool/paddy straw and venturi furnace installation.
+Conservation of fuel wood usage can be achieved in FCV tobacco curing process at grower level by Energy Conservation measures like installation of Venturi furnace and barn roof insulation with glass wool/paddy straw along with Turbo ventilator.

 a.
 Scheme for replacing traditional furnace with Venturi Furnace(Improved design of furnace):

-During 2020-21 crop season, Board implemented this scheme in Andhra Pradesh in collaboration with trade in 139 barns covering 172 no. of beneficiaries and replaced the old furnaces in these barns with Venturi furnace, by extending a subsidy of Rs.5000 per barn to the beneficiary growers.
+During 2022-23 crop season, Board has implemented this scheme in Andhra Pradesh in collaboration with trade covered 131 barns of 179 no. of beneficiaries by extending a subsidy of Rs.5000/- per barn.

 b.
-Glass wool Roof Insulation of barns and fitting with Turbo ventilator:
+Glass wool Roof Insulation along with fixing of Turbo ventilator of barns:

-During 2020-21 crop season, Board implemented this scheme in Andhra Pradesh in collaboration with trade by extending a financial assistance of Rs.7758.64 for 16x20 barn in SLS/SBS region and Rs.5940.62 and Rs.6514.02 for 16x16 and 16x20 size barns in NLS and NBS regions.
-657 no. of grower beneficiaires had taken up Glass wool roof insulation and fitted with turbo ventilator in 516 no. of barns.
+During 2022-23 crop season, Board has implemented this scheme in Andhra Pradesh in collaboration with trade by extending a financial assistance of Rs.9308.43 for 16x20 barn in SLS/SBS region.
+380 no. of grower beneficiaires had taken up Glass wool roof insulation and fitted with turbo ventilator in 310 no. of barns.

 c.
-Paddy straw roof Insulation with turbo ventilator:
+Paddy straw roof Insulation along with fixing of Turbo ventilator:

 The total cost of paddy straw insulation approximately will be Rs.15,000/ barn.
 This technology gave on an average a fuel saving of 30%.

-Board implemented this scheme in 1097 barns in collaboration with trade by extending subsidy of Rs.5000/barn to 1069 growers in Karnataka.
-Trade contributed an amount of Rs.5000/barn.
+Board has implemented this scheme in 1484 barns in collaboration with trade by extending subsidy @ Rs.5000/barn to 1446 growers in Karnataka.
+Trade has also contributed an amount of Rs.5000/barn.

 d.
 Loose leaf barn technology: